The Dilution Genes

 The body color is diluted to a sandy color, but the points remain dark.
 This mustang shows another typical characteristic of duns---the light colored hairs on top of the mane and at the dock of the tail.

-This color is also called grulla, slate dun, or mouse dun.
+Whether on a brown or black base, this color is often called grulla, grullo, slate dun, or mouse dun.
 Once again, the points remain dark while the body color is lightened.
 (This is Quartz of Croila, a lovely Highland Pony stallion I met when we both still lived in Georgia.)

-Silver Dapple: Silver dapple (also called taffy) is a dilution gene that only affects black (and thus bay), but not chestnut.
-It acts by changing black pigment to a chocolately color, and bay to a reddish, sometimes dappled color.
-(This dappling is unrelated to that caused by the grey gene.)
-While the legs are not affected by the silver dapple gene, the mane and tail change to a pale, flaxen color.
-Because of this, flaxen chestnuts are easily confused with silver dapple chestnuts.
-This color is found primarily in Rocky Mountain Horses, other related gaited horses, Mustangs, and Shetland Ponies.
+Silver Dapple: Silver dapple (also called taffy) is a dilution gene that only affects black pigment, not red (chestnut) pigment.
+It acts by changing black or brown horses to a chocolatey color (sometimes dappled) and bays to a flat reddish color.
+(The dappling is unrelated to that caused by the grey gene.)
+While the legs are often only slightly affected by the silver dapple gene, the mane and tail usually change to a pale, flaxen color.
+Because of this, flaxen chestnuts are easily confused with silver dapple horses (and vice versa).
+This color is found primarily in gaited, stock, and some pony breeds such as Rocky Mountain Horses, Quarter Horses, Icelandics, Shetland Ponies, and Miniature Horses.
+A few draft breeds have also recently been discovered to carry silver, but it's quite rare.

 This is silver dapple on black.
 Note the diluted mane and tail.
 Some silver dapple blacks fade with sun exposure to a dappled chocolate or even greyish-brown shade.
 The latter is very common in Shetland Ponies.

-This little cutie is a bay dun silver dapple: black + agouti + dun + silver dapple.
+This little cutie is a bay dun silver dapple: bay + dun + silver dapple.
 (He's also a tobiano pinto.)

-This is a silver dapple buckskin: black + agouti + cream + silver dapple.
+This Icelandic Pony is a black dun silver dapple: black + dun + silver dapple.
+(Photo by Chantal Jonkergouw)

 Gold Champagne: Chestnut + Champagne

 The chestnut color is diluted to a golden color, similar to palomino.
-There is a distinguisihable difference because champagnes have hazel eyes and mottled skin.
+There is a distinguishable difference because champagnes have hazel eyes and freckled skin.
 Many champagnes have a metallic or pearly sheen to their coats.
-(This is Glenknoll's Moregold, and ASB stallion.)
+(This is Glenknoll's Moregold, an ASB stallion.)

 Amber Champagne: Bay + Champagne

-The bay color is diluted to a golden color, similar to buckskin, but again is distinguishable because of the hazel eyes and mottled skin.
+The bay color is diluted to a golden color, similar to buckskin, but again is distinguishable because of the hazel eyes and freckled skin.
+The points also are more brown than black.
 (This is Doc’s Golden Champagne, an APHA gelding

 co-owned by Natalia Tate and Jordan Pierce.)